 With some luck and and pluck, we made it to Florence for a glorious week between lockdowns in late 2020.
 This trip was different from our first two hectic visits.
 Not only was the city less crowded, but we also had a food mission that fueled us from dawn until way past dusk.

 After scoring an awesome apartment just a block from the Duomo, we spent our days eating at restaurants, licking gelato cones on half-empty streets and sipping a surprising amount of third wave / specialty coffee.
-We wandered into most restaurants without reservations and met our friend Coral from Curious Appetite for a food tour that plunged us into the heart of the Sant’Ambrogio Market.
+We wandered into most restaurants without reservations and joined our friend Coral on a super tasty food tour that plunged us into the heart of the Sant’Ambrogio Market.

 And we drank wine.
 Lots of wine.